Banaue Rice Terraces Tour Without a Guide

 It is pretty normal that you actually walk in and out of people’s houses and shops as you make your way to the terraces.
 These shops are strategically placed at the highest points of the hike so that you get to them just after you have sweated your guts out.
 You then get to walk right into and across the actual terraces to arrive to the best viewpoint where you can take in the beauty of the terraces just below you as you stand at one of the highest points.

-The most convenient place to stay in is in Banaue.
+The most convenient place to stay if you want to go on a Banaue rice terraces tour is in Banaue itself.
 Due to the festival, most places were full but we managed to secure a room at Koreen Guesthouse right in the heart of the village.
 Our room had a large balcony from where we could watch the festival and definitely scores 10/10 for location, although it did get noisy at times.
-Other amenities are good and the place is pleasant enough.
+Other amenities are good and the place is pleasant enough, so we would happily recommend this accommodation in Banaue!

 There are some ‘homestay’ type guesthouses in Batad among the terraces, but only consider staying there if you’re carrying very little luggage, you will need to carry them for a few km up and down the hills to get to your residence.